akamuri/Project_2_Swiss_Tournament/README.md

 SETUP NOTES
 -----------

+1. Getting Started
 - Install Vagrant(http://vagrantup.com/) and VirtualBox (https://www.virtualbox.org/)
-- Clone the fullstack-nanodegree-vm repository (http://github.com/udacity/fullstack-nanodegree-vm)
+- First, fork the fullstack-nanodegree-vm repository (http://github.com/udacity/fullstack-nanodegree-vm)
 - Launch the Vagrant VM
+- Next clone your fullstack-nanodegree-vm repo to your local machine.
+-
 - Use tournament.sql to create the Datbase
 - tournament_test.py can be used to test everthing it setup correctly.